 Despite the fact that resource managers cannot prevent employees or groups from engaging in office politics, they can arm themselves with the right tools to resist this phenomenon.

 One of the best ways to prevent the negative impact of workplace politics on your project is to use the potential of resource management software.
-With Epicflow, the multi-project management software, you can put real precise data against someone’s machinations, and plan, allocate and assign the available resources in the most effective way.
+With Epicflow, the multi-project resource management software, you can put real precise data against someone’s machinations, plan and allocate available resources in the most effective way.
 Let’s find out how Epicflow’s features can assist you in handling these issues.

 Test Various Scenarios with What-If Analysis